alanablett/alanablett.github.io/_posts/2015-06-05-decoupling-your-magento-module-code-from-the-core.markdown

         $baz_model = new Foo_Bar_Model_Baz($configMock);

         /**
-         * A simple array that we expect to get from the call
+         * Here we define a simple array that we expect to get
-         * to our sillyExample method
+         * in return from the call to our sillyExample method */
-         */
         $expected = array(
             'base_url' => 'http://madeup-localhost.dev',